-Observing living ciliates
+3.3.1 Observing living ciliates

-Many physical and chemical methods have been described for retarding the movement of ciliates in order to observe structural details (for literature, see Foissner, 1991).
-Chemical immobilization (e.g. nickel sulfate) or physical slowing down by increasing the viscosity of the medium (e.g. methyl cellulose) are, in our experience, usually unsuitable.
+Many physical and chemical methods have been described for retarding the movement of ciliates in order to observe structural details (for literature, see Foissner 1991).
+Chemical immobilization (e.g. nickel sulfate) or physical slowing down by increasing the viscosity of the medium (e.g. methyl cellulose) are, in my experience, usually unsuitable.
 These procedures often change the shape of the cell or cause premortal alterations of various cell structures.
-The following simple method is therefore preferable: place approximately 0.5 ml of the raw sample on a slide and pick out/collect the desired specimens with a micropipette (Fig. 1, g-l) under a compound microscope equipped with a low magnification (e.g. objective 4:1, eyepiece $10 \times$).
+The following simple method is therefore preferable: place approximately 0.5 ml of the raw sample on a slide and pick out/collect the desired specimens with a micropipette (Fig. 1g-l) under a compound microscope equipped with a low magnification (e.g. objective 4:1, eyepiece $10 \times$).
 If specimens are large enough, they can be collected from a Petri dish under a dissecting microscope.
 Working with micropipettes, the diameter of which must be adjusted to the size of the specimens, requires some training.
-The collected specimens are now in a very small drop of fluid.
-Apply small dabs of petroleum jelly to each of the four corners of a coverslip or directly on the slide; it is useful to apply the jelly by an ordinary syringe with a thick needle.
-Place the coverslip on the droplet containing the ciliates.
-Press on the petroleum jelly corners with a mounted needle until the ciliates become slightly squeezed between the slide and the coverslip (Fig. 1, a-d).
+The collected specimens now should be in a very small drop of fluid; reduce drop size when necessary with the micropipette.
+Next, apply small dabs of petroleum jelly to each of the four corners of a coverslip or directly on the slide; it is useful to apply the jelly by an ordinary syringe with a thick needle.
+Place the coverslip on the minute droplet containing the ciliates.
+Press on the petroleum jelly corners with a mounted needle until the ciliates become slightly squeezed between the slide and the coverslip (Fig. 1a-d).
 As the pressure is increased, the ciliates gradually become less mobile and more transparent.
-Hence, first the location of the main cell organelles (e.g. nuclear and oral apparatus, contractile vacuole) and then the details (e.g. extrusomes, micronucleus) can easily be observed under low (×100-400) and high (×1000, oil immersion objective) magnifications.
+Hence, first the location of the main cell organelles (e.g. nuclear and oral apparatus, contractile vacuole) and then the details (e.g. extrusomes, micronucleus) can easily be observed under low ($\times 100-400$) and high (×1000, oil immersion objective) magnifications.

 The shape of the cells is of course altered by this procedure.
-Therefore, specimens taken directly from the sample with a large-bore pipette (opening ~1 mm) must first be investigated under low magnification (\times 100-400).
+Therefore, specimens taken directly from the sample with a large-bore pipette (opening ~ 1 mm) must first be investigated under low magnification ($\times 100-400$).
 Some species are too fragile to withstand handling with the micropipette and coverslip trapping without deterioration.
 Investigation with low magnification also requires some experience but it guarantees that undamaged cells are recorded.
 Video-microscopy is very useful at this point of investigation, especially for registering body shape and swimming behaviour.

 A compound microscope equipped with differential interference contrast is best for observing living ciliates.
-If not available, use brightfield or phase-contrast; the latter is only useful for very flat species.
+If not available, use bright-field or phase-contrast; the latter is only useful for very flat species.